Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 Arne’s fully automatic coffee machine coffee

 When I started reviewing, I was particularly annoyed by cupping reports that were mainly aimed at professionals.
 Technical terms were thrown around, making it impossible for a normal person to understand anything.
-How is the general public supposed to learn about the best coffee if things like honey processing or the difference between Arabica and Robusta are simply taken for granted?
+How is the general public supposed to learn about the best coffee if things like washed vs honey processing or the difference between Arabica and Robusta are simply taken for granted?

-It was just as incomprehensible to me that no one explained how an Ethiopian coffee could be distinguished from a Brazil at the first sip, for example.
+It was just as incomprehensible to me that no one explained how an Ethiopian coffee could be distinguished from a Brazilian at the first sip, for example.
 On top of that, there wasn’t even an explanation about the difference between coffee and espresso beans.

 I go on about all of this in each of my reviews and try to provide background on the most important facts.
 While I don’t always go into detail, when it comes to special blends or varieties, you’re guaranteed clarity.
 The following factors always play an equally important role in every espresso and coffee review: